VincentPeters/gaze-detection/docs/ai_tracking.md

    - Use a threshold to decide if it's "direct eye contact."
    - Overlay results (probability, label, color-coded bounding box) on the displayed frames.

-4. **Test, Tweak, and Optimize**
+4. **Test, Tweak, and Optimize** ✅
    - Evaluate performance (FPS).
    - Adjust threshold or frame skipping if needed.
-   - Possibly add smoothing or calibration.
+   - Lower the eye contact threshold to 0.3 for better detection at greater distances.
+   - Create a configuration file for easy parameter tuning.

 5. **Additional Features** ✅
    - Implement both screenshot and video recording for faces making direct eye contact.